MohamedSebaie/Tahaluf-Deep-Learning-Engineer-Task/README.md

 The ConvNeXt tiny feature extraction model with 5-fold cross-validation outperformed the other approaches, making it the best choice for this problem despite of the imbalance data which shows a very good results in the imbalance classes.
 But we should take into our account the performance because in the deployment we have to make optimization between the accuracy and performance.

 ## Computational Complexity

-We calculated the number of Floating Point Operations (FLOPS) and Multiply-accumulate operations (MACCs) per layer for the main convolutional and fully connected layers in the three models: Custom CNN and ResNet50.
+We calculated the number of Floating Point Operations (FLOPS) and Multiply-accumulate operations (MACCs) per layer for the main convolutional and fully connected layers in the three models: Custom CNN and ResNet50. we used this [GitHub Repo](https://github.com/ckyrkou/Keras_FLOP_Estimator).
 The results are presented in the table below the most expensive layers:

 | Model       | Layer Name      | FLOPSx 10^6     | MACCsx 10^6 |
 |-------------|-----------------|-----------------|------------ |